Sustainable architecture: Building information modelling

 Building information modelling (BIM) is used to help enable sustainable design by allowing architects and engineers to integrate and analyze building performance.[5].
 BIM services, including conceptual and topographic modelling, offer a new channel to green building with successive and immediate availability of internally coherent, and trustworthy project information.
 BIM enables designers to quantify the environmental impacts of systems and materials to support the decisions needed to design sustainable buildings.

 Consulting

 A sustainable building consultant may be engaged early in the design process, to forecast the sustainability implications of building materials, orientation, glazing and other physical factors, so as to identify a sustainable approach that meets the specific requirements of a project.

 Norms and standards have been formalized by performance-based rating systems e.g. LEED and Energy Star for homes.
 They define benchmarks to be met and provide metrics and testing to meet those benchmarks.
 It is up to the parties involved in the project to determine the best approach to meet those standards.

-As sustainable building consulting is often associated with cost premium, organisations such as Architects Assist aim for equity of access to sustainable and resident design.